Migos46/practising_cmake/README.md

 # Hello world app
 App to practice some ways of configuring the build system with cmake.
 The app will print an "Usage message" if no arguments are introduce.
+## Options to configure the project
+The foolowing options are available for this project:
+- DEBUG_BUILD
+- USE_LOG

+`DEGUG_BUILD` is explained in the section below called `Adding compile options`.
+`USE_LOG` is an option if the user wants to activate verbose from the application, it will enable all the prints so the user can redirect the output to a `log` file or just have them printed on the `terminal`.
+To configure the project with this option, add one or both options to the cmake commnad like:
+`$ cmake -DDEBUG_BUILD=ON -DUSE_LOG=ON ..`
+`$ cmake -DDEBUG_BUILD=ON ..`
+`$ cmake -DUSE_LOG=ON ..`  `
 ## Adding compile features
 Using and `INTERFACE` library to add the c++ standard
 ## Adding compile options